 Sick Ridiculous - Microchronograph

 My band Sick Ridiculous and the Sick Ridiculous has been deliberately hunkerin' down, to the nitty gritty I mean, and writing songs for Phase II of operation Rock and Roll.
 We only played one show in Qs 1 and 2 of 2k10, at Alan and Mike's birthday barbecue.
 This is the song we wrote for the event, Microchronograph:

 We were challenged to write a song about both of the co-birthday co-hosts; one is a researcher and the other a reporter with a name that we like to make creative jokes about.
 This song is about academic dishonesty, specifically a nanoresearcher who decides to drastically shrink all of the graphs in his paper so that the referees of the journal cannot actually read them.
 The "microchronograph" is the name joke on "Mike Cronin" (think: Cronin the Barbarian, Croninator, etc.), and also a very small watch used to measure very small nanotubules.
 Get MP3'd.

 The hunkerin' down has produced four new songs, and there will probably be more soon as Nels returns from his world tour, for example we will need to make a song for our upcoming show in DC.
 (No actual more details on that; just see the previous post until there's a Facebook event or somethin.)
 So please prepare for an earsplosion.

 Tom Murphy VII Fact: Tennis players appear to spontaneously die upon winning major titles.
-But they are not really dead, just celebrating horizontally.
-8 years ago · Comment
+But they are not really dead, just celebrating horizontally. almost 9 years ago · Comment

 p e r s o n a l